ISISComputingGroup/ibex_developers_manual/Opening-an-OPI-Outside-of-a-Synoptic.md

 ```

-The component targets will be served up in the same way as the synoptics, JSON over Channel Access.
+The component views will be served up in the same way as the synoptics, JSON over Channel Access.
 Note the way PVs are named needs to take [#1053](https://github.com/ISISComputingGroup/IBEX/issues/1053)
 into account.

-(*) This name is not great.
-What else can we use?
-We should probably avoid 'OPI', as it more of a technical term.
-Component Screen, Component View, Target Screen, Target View... there must be something better!
+## Synoptic changes

+Changes should be made once this is complete to use the component targets within the synoptics.
+This should not be done until the component targets editor and BlockServer changes are completed and well tested.
+When implementing the changes this should be taken into account though, to make sure synoptics can easily make use of a component target.